jbukhari/my-flask-template/README.md

 Lightweight web stack template employing a [Flask](https://flask.palletsprojects.com/en/stable/) app to serve a [REST API](https://developer.mozilla.org/en-US/docs/Glossary/REST) with a [Vue 3](https://vuejs.org/guide/introduction.html) app as the frontend.
 The Vue app consumes the API in order to communicate asynchronously with the backend.

 ### Flask
 The Flask app uses [Flask-RESTX](https://flask-restx.readthedocs.io/en/latest/) to build the API and API documentation.
 Flask-RESTX and [Pydantic](https://pydantic.dev/docs/) are used to validate input and return data.
-User authorization and session management are handled by [Flask-Login](https://flask-login.readthedocs.io/en/latest/).

-The Flask app serves an API and an HTML file that contains the Vue app.
-The HTML file is rendered with the URL of the API, which the Vue app can use to make API requests.
-A user must be logged for the Vue app to make authorized API requests, if a user system is required.
+The Flask app serves an API and a standard [Jinja2](https://pypi.org/project/Jinja2/) HTML file that contains the Vue app.
+The HTML file is rendered with the API URL as a variable, which the Vue app can use to make API requests.
+[Flask-Login](https://flask-login.readthedocs.io/en/latest/) handles authorizing requests to the API from the backend.

 ### Vue
-The Vue app is JavaScript deployed directly to the frontend without a build step.
+The Vue app is JavaScript deployed directly to the frontend via the previously mentioned HTML file without a build step.
 [Pinia](https://pinia.vuejs.org/introduction.html) is used for reactive state management.
 The Vue components call the API using `fetch` requests to interact with the backend.
 Flask-Login handles authorizing the API requests.

 The Vue app is intended to be a [single-page application (SPA)](https://developer.mozilla.org/en-US/docs/Glossary/SPA).
 The app loads one "main" component, and all the other components that make up the app are expected to be children of the main component.
 This template provides three pre-built components for page header, sidebar, and content.
 Components can share reactive data using Pinia.
 A generic Pinia data store is pre-built into this template.